 Jumper – A plastic cap with an internal metal connector that creates an electrical contact between two header pins on a logic board.
 Jumpers are used to hard set configuration options.
 They are usually labelled.

-LAN/Ethernet RJ45 Jack – This square connector port accepts RJ45-style network cables to hardwire a computer to a network.
-Cabled Ethernet offer the highest transfer speeds and lowest latencies currently available to most users.
+LAN/Ethernet RJ45 jack – This square connector port accepts RJ45-style network cables to hardwire a computer to a network.
+Cabled Ethernet offers best experience and lowest latencies currently available to most gamers.

-M.2 – The smallest SATA implementation currently available, M.2 drives not only feature minuscule size but offer blistering 2000 MB/s performance via the latest SATA 3.2 standards.
-These look more like DRAM than old-school hard disks and mount either on specialized motherboard slots or PCI-E expansion cards.
+M.2 – Currently popular with gaming rig builders for storage, M.2 drives not only feature minuscule size but offer blistering 2-3 GB/s performance.
+Looking more like DRAM than old-school hard disks, M.2 drives mount either on specialized motherboard slots or PCI-E expansion cards.
 Unlike their larger counterparts, M.2 drives run quite hot, and often require additional cooling when used in confined spaces.
+M.2 slots are also frequently used for components such as miniature Wi-Fi cards.

 Motherboard – It all starts here.
 The motherboard is the foundation of all personal computers and the place where your components meet.
 Motherboards host the CPU, DRAM, data drives and any add-in cards via a variety of slots, sockets and connectors.
 Modern motherboards are also fashion statements, adorned with color schemes, logos and artfully sculpted metal covers and heat sinks.

-Mounting/Drive Rails – Some case designs utilize a system of rails and clip-in channels to mount internal and external drives into place.
-These systems often do not require the use of tools or even screws and offer ease of access and maintenance benefits, although replacing custom rails or other non-standard fastening equipment might be troublesome should they be lost.
+Mounting/Drive rails – Some case designs utilize a system of rails and clip-in channels to mount internal and external drives into place.
+These systems often do not require the use of tools or even screws and offer ease of access and maintenance benefits, although replacing custom rails or other non-standard fastening equipment might be troublesome should these specialized parts be lost.
+Storing rails inside the case on empty drive bay brackets always keeps a few handy.

 mSATA – Mini-SATA or mSATA devices are small-footprint SSDs designed for smaller chassis and mobile PCs.
 Don’t get confused and try the edge connector in a mini-card PCI-E slot; they look alike but aren’t compatible. mSATA connects via a specific internal ribbon cable to the SATA host controller.

-OS (Operating System) – The OS is a software layer that runs above the BIOS and provides the environment required for applications to operate.
-Most gaming systems run Microsoft’s Windows 7 for performance and compatibility reasons although both Linux (Steam Machines) and the MacOS are viable alternatives.
+OS (Operating system) – The OS is a software layer that runs above the BIOS and provides the environment required for applications to operate.
+Most gaming systems run a recent version of Microsoft’s Windows for performance and compatibility reasons although both Linux and the MacOS provide alternatives.
 Don’t forget to factor the cost of the OS with your build if you don’t have a handy license.

 Overclocking – Pushing a component beyond its rated specifications to achieve more performance, usually achieved via BIOS settings or manufacturer software utilities.
 Overclocked systems frequently outperform stock parts by a considerable margin with the drawback of noticeably greater heat and energy use.
 Overlocking may lead to premature component failure or void warranties.